Is it possible to be addicted to food?

 Some foods can be triggers which cause you to eat out of control.
-If you can discover them, you can avoid them.
-If they aren’t reachable, you can’t eat them.
+If you can discover them, you can prevent them.
+If they aren't reachable, you can't eat them.
 Some events, holidays or even people can be a trigger too.
-If you know individuals who irritate you and causes you to eat, only try to avoid them as much as possible.
+If you know individuals who irritate you and causes you to eat, merely try to avoid them as much as possible.

 Concentrate on the food

-It might sound counter productive to focus on food when all you can think about is food anyway; The plan is to only focus on food you truly like and not on just stuffing you up with everything that is reachable.
+It might sound counterproductive to focus on eating when all you can think about is food anyway; The plan is to only focus on food you genuinely like and not on just stuffing you up with everything that is reachable.
 Pay attention to the food you eat while eating.
 Paying attention will prevent that you eat mindlessly.
-And it will help you to control the problem and enjoy your food.
+And it will help you to control the problem and enjoy your meal.

 People who are addicted to food got it harder than other addicts.
 They can't give up on food; they need to eat to stay alive.

 Take your time when eating